Libertarian Party of Chicago Bylaws Amended January 3rd, 2012

 Bylaw 6: Executive Committee

-- The officers of the organization shall be Chairman, Secretary, Treasurer, Fundraising, Membership, Campaigns, and Webmaster.
-These seven officers comprise the Executive Committee.
+The officers of the organization shall be Chairman, Secretary, Treasurer, Fundraising, Membership.
+These five officers comprise the Executive Committee.

 Bylaw 7: Duties

-- The Chairman must attend all state meetings as SOC representative.
-If the Chairman is unable to attend, he or she must appoint another member of the Executive Committee to attend in his or her place.
+The SOC Representative must attend all state meetings.
+If the SOC Rep is unable to attend, he or she must appoint another member of the Executive Committee to attend in his or her place.

 Bylaw 8: Annual Meeting